GoogleChrome/web.dev/src/site/content/en/react/precache-with-workbox-react/index.md

 layout: post
 title: Precaching in Create React App with Workbox
 subhead: |
-  Precaching with a service worker can speed up repeat visits and provide offline support.
-Workbox is included in Create React App by default!
+  Caching assets with a service worker can speed up repeat visits and provide offline support.
+Workbox makes this easy and is included in Create React App by default.
 hero: hero-precache-with-workbox-react.jpg
 date: 2019-04-29
 description: |